 In order to maintain your car’s shine, simply using a car shampoo on a regular basis isn’t enough.
-You will want to also invest into a suitable car polish and wax or even an all-in-one product.
+You will want to also invest in a suitable car polish and wax or even an all-in-one product.

 The main difference between a polish and a wax is that a polish is an abrasive formula whereas a wax is a filler.
 Therefore, you will want to use a polish to remove imperfections such as swirl marks, water spots and other light imperfections.
-You can then enhance the shine and protect the paintwork afterwards using a high quality wax.
+You can then enhance the shine and protect the paintwork afterwards using a high-quality wax.

 Car Polish in Detail

 In order to tackle light scratches, oxidation and other minor imperfections, you will want to invest in a high-quality car polish.
 They are designed to be used before wax and help to restore the paintwork back to a like-new finish.

 They work by removing microscopic layers of your car’s clear coat, which takes care of any imperfections.
 For heavy oxidation or deeper scratches, you will need to use a more abrasive formula such as a cutting compound.

 In terms of applying polish, it can be achieved by hand or using a car polishing machine.
 Most require application to take place within a garage or shaded area but there are some premium options that can be applied in direct sunlight.

 Once you have gone to the effort of removing the imperfections in your paintwork, it’s worthwhile protecting and enhancing the finish.
 The best way to do this is to use one of the latest car waxes, which are available as synthetic or carnauba-based wax.
 Synthetic waxes provide a longer-lasting finish whereas carnauba waxes leave a glossier finish.

 Application is more commonly achieved by hand but there are some products that can be applied by machine if you would prefer.
 However, if you intend to use a paste formula, it’s much easier to apply it by hand with an applicator pad.